neel2902/Computational-Physics/README.md

 # Computational Physics

-### This repository contains the concepts taught in the computational physics code, translated to MATLAB code.
+### This repository contains the concepts taught in the computational physics course, translated to MATLAB code.

 ## Topics
 * Newton Raphson Method for a system of non linear equations